AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/09.background-work/docs.en.md

 ## Samsung

-For Samsung devices, there is no great need for setting up background work, but if you are confronted with the fact that the application closes or disappearing from recent tasks after a while, do the following:
+For Samsung devices, there is no huge need for setting up the background work, but if in your case the application is getting closed or disappears from the recent tasks after a while, do the following:

- - Tap on recent tasks button, tap on the additional settings icon.
+ - Tap on the "recent tasks" button, tap on the "additional settings" icon.
 It should look like this:

  <img src="https://raw.githubusercontent.com/TheHasagi/AdguardKnowledgeBase/master/pages/05.android/06.solving-problems/09.background-work/Images/Samsung%20Options.png" width="300">